aeturrell/coding-for-economists/craft-search.md

 (craft-search)=
 # Putting the Search in Research

-This chapter has tips for engaging with the vast amount of economic literature out there.
+This chapter has tips for engaging with the vast amount of economic (and other) literature out there.

 ## Searching and connecting the literature

-### General Tips for using Search Engines
+### General tips for using search engines

 Let's start with the basics: how to write good queries for search engines.
 You don't need to remember much from this section to improve your ability to filter search results to what you're actually looking for.
 While these tips are written with Google in mind, many of them will work with other good search engines.